Dark-Bob/mro/README.md

 from datetime import datetime
 import mro

-# create a connection to your postgres database and
+# pass a function to create a connection to your postgres database
-# load the database in mro before making any other mro calls
+# and load the database in mro before making any other mro calls
-mro.load_database(psycopg2.connect(database='circle_test', user='ubuntu'))
+mro.load_database(lambda: psycopg2.connect(database='circle_test', user='ubuntu'))
 # that's it all your tables in your database are now ready to be used as classes

 # passed in program arguments